 Every operation, no matter how minor, is accompanied by swelling of the surrounding tissues.
 The amount of swelling varies from person to person, but it always seems more dramatic when involving the face.
 We suggest that you keep your head elevated as much as possible.
 The swelling itself is normal and is not an indication that something is wrong with the healing phase of your operation.
-Swelling after sinus or septal surgery is not usually seen on the face itself; rather, it manifests itself as a stuffy or blocked nasal passage.
-Any swelling of the face will be limited to the area around the eyes and will last for only a few days.
+Swelling after septal surgery is not usually seen on the face itself; rather, it manifests itself as a stuffy or blocked nasal passage.
+Any swelling of the face will be limited to the area around the eyes and nose and will last a few days.
 The most important thing to remember is that this condition always subsides.
+As the nose continues to heal swelling will decrease over time and the best indication of your results will be seen a year post operatively so be patient as your body heals.